 To help protect vulnerable plants from cold and frost:

-If you haven’t already treated your lawn for winter grass, there’s no time to lose!
-Winter grass seed germinates when the soil temperature reaches around 12°C, and young winter grass seedlings begin to establish during autumn.
-An application of Munns Professional Winter Grass Killer will help control young winter grass seedlings before they have a chance to flower and set seed, helping to prevent future generations of winter grass.
+If you haven’t already treated your lawn for Winter Grass, there’s no time to lose!
+Winter Grass seed germinates when the soil temperature reaches around 12°C, and young Winter Grass seedlings begin to establish during autumn.
+An application of Munns Professional Winter Grass Killer will help control young Winter Grass seedlings before they have a chance to flower and set seed, helping to prevent future generations of Winter Grass.

 Prolonged wet weather, poor drainage and shade, can create ideal conditions for moss and algae, making pathways slippery and dangerous.
 To kill moss and algae, spray paths and hard surfaces with Yates Nature’s Way Organic Weed Spray Killer, which is approved for use in organic gardening.
 To reduce the chance of moss and algae returning, cut back any overhanging trees and shrubs to allow more light into the area.
 Yates Nature's Way Organic Weed Killer will also control broadleaf weeds and grasses in pathways, with visible symptoms appearing on some weeds after 1 hour.

-Plants such as azaleas, camellias and blueberries prefer the soil to be acidic, that is, below pH 7.
+Plants such as Azaleas, Camellias and Blueberries prefer the soil to be acidic, that is, below pH 7.
 This allows the plants to access the nutrients they require, including iron.
 Acid loving plants growing alkaline soil (pH above 7) will often be deficient in iron, which shows up as pale leaves with darker green veins.
 To help make soil more acidic, apply some Yates Soil Acidifier Liquid Sulfur.
-It’s easy to apply using a watering can and can be reapplied every 4 weeks until the required pH is achieved
+It’s easy to apply using a watering can and can be reapplied every 4 weeks until the required pH is achieved.

-Orchids that flower during the cooler months will appreciate a feed.
+Orchids (see Moth and Cymbidium) that flower during the cooler months will appreciate a feed.
 It takes a lot of energy to put on a fabulous flower show!
 It's as easy as inserting a Yates Thrive Orchid Plant Food Spike into the potting mix.
 The spikes have been specially formulated to provide the right balance of nutrients for orchids and are easy to use, no mess, and out of sight.
 The spikes contain a concentrated blend of slow release nutrients to feed your orchids for up to 2 months.